 Throughout her years of teaching, Audra has acquired over one thousand hours of professional development.
 She began making professional presentations in 1994 and since that time has presented all over Oklahoma to over 2,500 fellow educators.
 Audra attended the Oklahoma Writing Project in 1999.
 Her leadership role in OWP began with being a member of the OKWP Board and has expanded to serving on various committees.
 She has served as an OKWP Summer Institute mentor for three years.
 In 2009, Audra began serving at the OKWP Co-Director of Inservice and works to provide quality professional development opportunities to Oklahoma teachers.

-Graduate Assistant and OKWP Teacher-Leader
+Assistant and OKWP Teacher-Leader